They stood with Standing Rock. This is why.

 THE ALLY

-Ramsi Tora, who does outdoor education for inner-city youth in Harlem, came to the camp a few weeks ago from New York City.
+Ramsi Tora, who does outdoor education for inner-city youth, came to the camp a few weeks ago from Harlem in New York City.

 Tora, who has been involved with Black Lives Matter, sees a difference in the challenges facing Native Americans.
 This is part of the reason he traveled here.